Medication Therapy Program & Transition Fills

 If you have questions about your plan, you can talk to a Member Service Representative by calling 1-866-544-7504.

-Our representatives are available from 8am-8pm, Monday to Friday.
+Our representatives are available from 8am–8pm, seven days a week.